AMISConclusion/Workshop_LocalLLM/README.md

 c:\sandbox\vscode.wsb
 ```

-Once Windows Sandbox is launched, it will download and install the latest version of Visual Studio Code.
+Once Windows Sandbox is launched, it will download and install required files for the workshop.
-Also the `C:\sandbox\Projects` folder will be available inside Windows Sandbox under `Documents/Projects`